 In addition to the results requested for other scenarios we will request for each resource:

-Sum of processing time.
+Sum of processing time

-Sum of wait time.
+Sum of wait time

+This allows us to calculate the resource utilisation.

+Mean of queue length at each task

+The results will be requested on a daily basis with values reset to check the volatility the system and if there is a worsening trend over time.
+Note that the Result Frequency does not apply to result requests inherited from previous scenarios.

 These are represented in the model as follows: